jhunschejones/Album-Tags/README.md

 ### Update 4:
 The app search has been greatly expanded, offering up to 25 results for both albums and artists as well as an "albums" link to show the top five albums by a specific artist returned in the results.
 Navigation was added to every page and several bugs were fixed, including simplifying the error page, preventing duplicate tag entries, and reloading search results when the search page is navigated to using the "back" button.

+### Update 5:
+An "all tags" page has been added, completing the list of main functions the site requires.
+This page allows a user to see all available tags in the database and search by any combination of one or more tags.
+The layout has been slightly tweaked as well to be more usable on a mobile screen, and "album details" links have been added to the "music this week" page to further link the app's functionality together.

 ## Outcome
 To take a look at the final product, click [here](https://music-this-week.herokuapp.com/)!
 I'm hosting the app on Heroku for the added experience of deploying and maintaining a live application.
 I'm really proud of how this turned out and I'm excited to continue to add features to this application.